 Whenever the Unit Access Code is changed on a unit that has an active or scheduled booking, an event is logged on the booking timeline so you have an audit trail.

-The event reads Manual access code updated by [user name].
-If the code is cleared, it reads Manual access code removed by [user name].
-The code value itself is never shown in the log, only that it changed and who changed it.
+The event reads Unit access code was set .
+If the code is cleared, it reads Unit access code was cleared .
+The code value itself is never shown in the log, only that it changed, when it was changed and who changed it.

 Changes to a unit with no active or scheduled booking are not logged, as there is no booking to log them against.